Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Defining a cohort of mixed Type 1 and Type 2 diabetes
 Include participants with:
 * At least one diabetes QOF (Quality and Outcomes Framework) medcode (Diabetes/exeter_medcodelist_qof_diabetes).
 The QOF codelist was constructed from Read codes from version 38 and SNOMED codes from version 44 of the QOF, which include all codes from previous versions.
-Codes for non-Type 1/non-Type 2 diabetes mellitus were removed, but these codes are also in the 'exclusion_diabetes' codelist, so people with these codes are removed anyway (see next bullet point).
+QOF codes for non-Type 1/non-Type 2 diabetes mellitus were not excluded, but these codes are also in the 'exclusion_diabetes' codelist, so people with these codes are removed (see next bullet point).
 * No diabetes exclusion medcodes (codes for non-Type 1/non-Type 2 diabetes mellitus; Diabetes/exeter_medcodelist_exclusion_diabetes) with any date

 &nbsp;